fjcaros/uf-scraper/README.md

 ## Description

-This is a simple app to fetch historical UF values from Banco Central de Chile.
+This is a simple Django app to fetch historical UF values from Banco Central de Chile.
 It works on BeautifulSoup, Selenium and PhantomJS.

 ## Installation